esciencecenter-digital-skills/python-intermediate-development-tno/episodes/43-software-release.md

 but probably does not intend to contribute to the development of our software and does not require development dependencies.

-In contrast, if someone downloads our code from GitHub, together with our `pyproject.toml`, and installs the project that way, they will get both our runtime and development dependencies.
+In contrast, if someone downloads our code from GitLab, together with our `pyproject.toml`, and installs the project that way, they will get both our runtime and development dependencies.